 When time permits, ERCOT will issue an OCN before issuing an Advisory, Watch, or Emergency Notice.
 However, issuance of an OCN may not require action on the part of any Market Participant, but rather simply serves as a reminder to QSEs and TDSPs that some attention to the changing condition may be warranted.
-OCNs serve to communicate to QSEs the need Emergency Notifications
+OCNs serve to communicate to QSEs the need to take extra precautions to be prepared to serve the Load during times when contingencies are most likely to arise.